guybedford/es-module-shims/README.md

 }
 ```

-For most use cases you'll likely want to supply the fetch hook as part of the `importShimInitialOptions` global before loading es-module-shims to guarantee the hook gets applied before loading the first shimmed module.
+For most use cases you'll likely want to supply the fetch hook as part of the `esmsInitOptions` global before loading es-module-shims to guarantee the hook gets applied before loading the first shimmed module.
 Though it is still possible to supply a new fetch hook after es-module-shims is loaded, by setting `importShim.fetch` directly.

 #### Plugins